 Before you talk to your business banker about close-down lending, make sure your record-keeping is accurate and up to date.

-Chaotic or incomplete financial records will not only leave you in the dark about how your business is doing, your banker will be less willing to help tide you over.
+Chaotic or incomplete financial records will not only leave you in the dark about how your business is doing, but they will also result in your banker being less willing to help tide you over.